mia-platform/documentation/docs/fast_data/bucket_storage_support/configuration/ingestion_storer.md

 ### Service Configuration

-When the application is built, the main configuration file is included within it.
+When the application is built, the main configuration file is included in it.
 It is designed so that most configurable values can be customized through environment variables.
 However, custom service configuration, such as the mapping between the _ingestion topics_ and the _post-ingestion_ ones, can and should be customized by end user.
 This can be achieved by providing an additional `application.yaml` file in the `configs`